franzheidl/alfred-workflows/README.md

 Open with Sublime Text 2
 ---
-Open files or a folders in [Sublime](http://www.sublimetext.com/) by using a Keyword ("owc") or by file/folder action.
+Open files or a folders in [Sublime](http://www.sublimetext.com/) by using a Keyword ("ows") or by file/folder action.

 Open with Textmate 2
 ---